Michael is an avid content writer and researcher on various topical subjects, including personal development and wellbeing.

 Those who found themselves under tremendous pressure were the students who chose to follow the program exactly as it was outlined.
 They did their freshman courses in the first year, their sophomore courses in the second year, their junior courses in the third year, their senior courses in the fourth year.

-Those who had a much easier time were the ones who at the very beginning, took time to acquaint themselves thoroughly with the academic materials and allocated their time properly.
+Those who had it much easier were the ones who at the very beginning, took time to acquaint themselves thoroughly with the academic program and the course descriptions.
+They recognized the level of commitment required for each course and then set about to arrange their journey accordingly.

-They began taking some of the junior and senior courses during their first year, combining these with freshman courses.
+They began taking some of the junior and senior courses during their first year.
+They combined these with some freshman courses.
 They continued this trend in their sophomore year.
-So, in other words, out of a group of five courses they would select to take in an academic quarter, two would be freshman courses and the rest would be the more challenging junior or senior courses.

-In this way, they were able to space out their studies and avoid both student burnout and poor grades.
-By the time they reached their senior year, they had already taken most of the difficult courses and they found themselves with easy freshman and sophomore courses to choose from.
+In this way, their academic journey became scalable.
+They were able to space out their studies and avoid poor grades and student burnout.
+By the time they reached their senior year, they had already taken most of the difficult courses.

 7. Make Personal Notes